When you use the Data Annotations Model Binder, you use validator

 relationships between data classes.
 One example of validation attribute

-s for data types and members that are used in the user interface.
-And, one example of data modeling attribute is KeyAttribute
+is RequiredAttribute that is used to specify that a value must be provided.
+One example of display attribute is DisplayAttribute that is used to specify localizable strings for data types and members that are used in the user interface.
+And, one example of data modeling attribute is KeyAttribute that

 is used to specify the property as unique identity for the entity.
 We